-Hawaii can be expensive, so when you’re trying to decide where to stay on a budget, Ala Moana is a good choice.
+Hawaii can be expensive, so when you’re trying to decide where to stay on a budget in Oahu, Ala Moana is a good choice.
 This is a commercial and residential local neighborhood that, despite its proximity to Waikiki, doesn’t see as many tourists.
 You’re more likely to find interesting local shops and souvenirs in this area than overpriced luxury items.